kroshu/kuka_drivers/kuka_drivers_core/README.md

 If the switch was successful, the `ApproveControllerActivation()` and `ApproveControllerDeactivation()` methods should be called to update the internal state of the `ControllerHandler` class.

-The class can also handle controllers that shoud be active in every control mode (e.g. `joint_state_broadcaster`), these should be be given in the constructor as the `fixed_controllers` argument (std::vector).
+The class can also handle controllers that should be active in every control mode (e.g. `joint_state_broadcaster`), these should be be given in the constructor as the `fixed_controllers` argument (std::vector).

 ## Type definitions and modified control node